 You can sow directly in open soil, in-line or spreaded on an area, ideally between March and June, in well-drained, well-prepared soil.

 Three or four weeks after sowing in open soil, thin to one plant every 15 to 20 cm when the plants have 3 or 4 leaves.

 Weed my coreopsis

 The first month, to give your seedlings enough time to grow, weed a little around them.

 Avoid watering and weeding; mulch the foot of your coreopsis after planting.

 Water in the first weeks, and in case of very hot weather.

 Keep the seedling substrate a bit moist.

-After planting, let the soil dry between two waterings until the first signs of resumption of vegetation, and then water.
+After planting, let the soil dry between two waterings until growth begins, and then water again.

-Once properly installed, water your plants only in dry and windy weather or in case of prolonged drought.
+Once properly grown, you will only need to water your plants in dry and windy weather or in case of prolonged drought.